docentYT/openstreetmap-ng/Contributing:-Getting-Started.md

 The first time you run `nix-shell`, it will take a little longer than usual.
 This is because it's downloading and setting up all the necessary packages and tools for the project.
 But don't worry, future launches will be much faster!

-> [!TIP]
-> You can automate the `nix-shell` step, by installing an optional [direnv](https://direnv.net) program.
-We already provide a `.envrc` configuration file that will automatically enter the development shell when you navigate the project directory.

-Once you are inside the development shell, you can start your favorite text editor from within it.
-This ensures that your IDE will have access to the same environment:
+**Important!** Once you are inside the development shell, you can start your preferred code editor **from within it**.
+This step ensures that your editor will have access to the same Nix environment.
+Otherwise you will face various file and connection errors.
+For example:

 ```sh
 # Visual Studio Code: